This doctorate will enable you to become a registered educational psychologist in the UK. It is accredited by the BPS and approved by the HCPC.

 How to Apply

-We will be shortlisting for interview in January 2018 and conducting interviews in February and March 2018..
+We will be shortlisting for interview in January 2019 and conducting interviews between January and March 2019.

 School of Education Communication and Language Sciences